+Nationally, the shape and working of the system has become increasingly complex, as have the lines of accountability, presenting challenges to all parties.
 We believe that in an increasingly fragmented system the LA can play a crucial role in convening and facilitating partnership working and engaging with regional partners.
 The strategy outlines how we will work in partnership with all schools, including academies, Ofsted and the RSC to build a strong school system in Slough.
-The Slough Local School Improvement Fund, Slough Teaching School Alliance, local MATs, Free school trusts, the new Slough Education Partnership and School Improvement Boards are significant examples of system leadership across Slough which we hope to build upon
+The Slough Local School Improvement Fund, Slough Teaching School Alliance, local MAT's and free schools.
+The Slough Education Partnership and School Improvement Boards are significant examples of system leadership across Slough which we hope to build upon